notozeki/nacl-mruby/README.md

 * examples/simple
 * examples/mandelbrot

-To run an example, change directory to the example, and run `make` and `make run`.
+To run an example, change directory to the example directory, and run `make` and `make run`.
 ```bash
 $ cd ../examples/mandelbrot
 $ make